 • Clean energy transition that includes gender-responsive financing and puts women in leadership.

-• Closing the digital gender divide, addressing digital violence, and increasing womens and girls leadership in science, technology and innovation.
+• Closing the digital gender divide, addressing digital violence, and increasing women’s and girls’ leadership in science, technology and innovation.

 • Making sure girls go to and stay in school to close the gender gaps in education and opportunities.